 Playful and exuberant, the Nova Scotia Duck Tolling Retriever loves to retrieve.
 He needs lots of exercise and a way to make use of his talents.
 At home, he is affectionate and devoted to his people, but will pine if he doesn’t get exercise.
 His tolling ability is natural, though regular training is needed to enable him to become a consistent hunting dog.

 Nova Scotia Duck Tolling Retriever Breeders:

-Sandy Bruce.
 Occasional puppies from sound bloodlines of hip and eye cleared breeding stock.
 Stud dogs to approved bitches.
 Inquiries and visitors welcome.
 PO Box 239 Mahone Bay, NS.